arkku/dotfiles/README.md

-* <kbd>Ctrl</kbd>-<kbd>Z</kbd> on an empty prompt in insert mode – if the on the first line, execute `fg` (i.e., bring suspended process to foreground, allowing to toggle suspend/resume with the same keystroke), otherwise make previous lines of the multiline prompt editable again
+* <kbd>Ctrl</kbd>-<kbd>Z</kbd> on an empty prompt in insert mode – if the on the first line, execute `fg` (i.e., bring suspended process to foreground, allowing to toggle suspend/resume with the same keystroke), otherwise make previous lines of the multi-line prompt editable again
 * <kbd>Ctrl</kbd>-<kbd>U</kbd> – kills the whole line (not just backwards from the cursor, as is the default)
 * <kbd>Ctrl</kbd>-<kbd>Y</kbd> – yanks (or, more accurately, puts) the